pydata/xarray/doc/internals.rst

 standard CF decoding machinery used for NetCDF data (see :py:func:`decode_cf`).

-As a concrete example, here we write a tutorial dataset to Zarr and then re-open it directly with Zarr
+As a concrete example, here we write a tutorial dataset to Zarr and then re-open it directly with Zarr:

 .. ipython:: python